Group B Strep Explained is the second edition of a popular book by Dr Sara Wickham.

 “This second edition, published in May 2019, has been expanded and updated to make it more relevant and useful.

 In the previous (2014) version of the book, I focused very much on the approach used in the UK.
 But it needed to be rewritten, for three reasons.
 One, the RCOG changed their guidance, so we needed a new version which reflected current practice recommendations.
 (Not that anyone needs to follow the recommendations if they’re not right for you, but it’s good to know what will be offered, when and why.)

 The second issue was that women and families in other countries wanted information too, and there wasn’t much else out there.
 But the screening and treatment approaches vary around the world.
 So I rewrote the book to reflect this and it discusses the pros and cons of each approach.
 It’s confusing to try and understand why something that seems to help isn’t always offered to everyone, and my book explains why.
 (In a nutshell, because there are risks and downsides as well as benefits, and there isn’t as much evidence for the benefits as you might think.)

 And last but definitely not least, new research had been published, including a couple of significant reviews.
 I wanted to be sure the book included this new and useful evidence.
 I’ve also included information about private testing, PCR testing, alternatives to antibiotics and discussion about other approaches and future possibilities.

 The new edition has now helped thousands of women and families, and I hope it will help you, too.”

 Dr Sara Wickham is a midwife, author, educator and researcher.
 She has been writing and lecturing about birth and midwifery for more than twenty years.

-Sara is the author or editor of fifteen books and has edited three midwifery journals.
+Sara is the author or editor of seventeen books and has edited three midwifery journals.
 She provides in-person and online educational and consultancy services for midwifery, medical and health-related practitioners and organisations around the world.